πŸŽ‰ We just launched our new React course! Get it with 20% off! πŸŽ‰

 })()

-Notice that you will also need to set the methodΒ property to "POST".
-Make sure you wrap your object into JSON.stringify in order to pass a proper JSON payload.
+Notice that you will also need to set the method property to POST.
+Make sure you wrap your object into JSON.stringify to pass a proper JSON payload.

-We can wrap the entire call into an async IIFE in order to use await.
-We can also create a helper function for later use that expects a URL and an object for the query parameters:
+We can wrap the entire call into an async IIFE to use await.
+Alternatively, we can create a helper function for later use that expects a URL and an object for the query parameters.
+Then we can call it either using async/await, or using a then callback:

 const post = async (url, params) => {